 Why read this? : We share our 3 most popular lessons from 2022.
-Learn which of our marketing, creative and e-Commerce articles created the most interest, and why.
-Read this to close out 2022 with key lessons from our most popular articles.
+Learn which of our marketing, creative and e-Commerce articles attracted the most readers, and our thoughts on why.
+Read this to see what sparked other Three-Brains readers’ interest last year.

-Hard to believe another year is almost at an end.
-It’s been another busy year filled with information, insights and ideas about marketing, creativity and e-Commerce.
+Hard to believe another year’s almost at an end.
+Another busy year filled with new information, insights and ideas about our favourite topics, marketing, creativity and e-Commerce.

-These are the marketing, creativity and e-Commerce articles which drove the most visits and engagement.
-We’ll recap the lessons from each article, and share our thoughts on what made them popular.
+These marketing, creativity and e-Commerce articles drove the most visits and engagement.
+We’ll recap the lessons from each, and share our thoughts on what made them popular.

 Our most popular marketing article came in June, and was all about market attractiveness and targeting.
 Our overall segmentation, targeting and positioning guide briefly touches on this topic.
 But this article gets into the more specific detail of how you choose between segments.